uberblah/software-quality/content/project-lifecycle/_index.md

 # Lifecycle of a Software Project

 Each section below describes one phase of a software project.
+Note that in practice, phases can overlap significantly.

 {{< section >}}